23 May Leave the Red Zone

 But there are no innate costs to Green, only benefits, while the benefits of Red (e.g., speed, intensity) are offset by serious costs to well-being, health, and longevity.
 Mother Nature didn’t care about the costs of Red when most of our primate, hominid, and human ancestors died young.

-These days, though, it behooves us center in Green as much as we can – using Green approaches for threats and opportunities (see Just One Thing for examples) – and leave Red as soon as possible.
+These days, though, it behooves us to center in Green as much as we can – using Green approaches for threats and opportunities (see the Foundations of Well-Being for more on this) – and leave Red as soon as possible.
 This is the foundation of psychological healing, long-term health, everyday well-being, personal growth, spiritual practice, and a peaceful and widely prosperous world.

 In a busy life, each day gives you dozens of opportunities to leave the Red zone and move toward Green.
 Each time you do this, you gradually strengthen the neural substrates of Green, one synapse at a time.